JuliaGPU/gitlab-ci/README.md

 ## Quick start

+You need to be the owner if your repository, or Gitlab will fail to add a webhook.

-Your project needs to be part of the GitLab JuliaGPU group:
+Your project also needs to be part of the GitLab JuliaGPU group:

 * request permission to join the [GitLab JuliaGPU group](https://gitlab.com/JuliaGPU)